 Decimating our samples

 Go ahead and compile the code as we have it now.
-When you run it, what do you hear?
-Does it sound choppy?
-This is because our sample rate is too high at the output of our flow.
+When you run it, you should hear static, if you cannot you can raise the vol variable to turn up the volume.The reason we can only hear static is because our sample rate is too high at the output of our flow.
 To fix this problem, we can “downsample” our incoming wave.

 We can do this by making use of the Decimate field of the Rational Resampler block.
 Create a variable for the decimation amount and fiddle around with a few different values to see what works (if it works well, you should only hear solid static).
 I called the variable